gotlougit/wordleclone/README.md

 - Was not in answer at all (Indicated by grey box)

 It's not as pretty, and it's ephemeral, unlike the original, but through more development I hope to learn more about web development and associated best practices.

+The allowed word list was taken from [this very helpful repo](https://github.com/tabatkins/wordle-list).
+As for the answers, for now I just have it pick a random word from the allowed word list.